 In older versions of Windows operating systems, up to and including Windows 7, networking was very easy, including creating insecure or poorly secured networks.
 Those operating systems were primarily for desktops, even if they were compatible with laptops.
-Ebenfalls, the first versions used exclusively LAN cables and Ethernet ports and only in the later versions did the wireless connection appear.
+Also, the first versions used exclusively LAN cables and Ethernet ports and only in the later versions did the wireless connection appear.
 This means that the first and most important element of security was the physical inaccessibility of the networks created in those operating systems.
 The evolution after Windows 8 corresponded to the appearance of operating systems dedicated to mobile devices – Android in the first place, but also iOS, as well as others less known – Blackberry, Symbian, Bada, Tizen, etc. Windows OS has also become compatible with mobile devices.
 Increasing mobility has also brought new challenges to device security.
 The physical limitation of networks has disappeared as a security feature.
 Private networking has become more difficult and restrictive.
 Sharing unsecured files and folders has become a daunting practice.

 Thus, although connectivity has increased radically, the ability to create virtual spaces accessible to a small group has undergone radical changes.
 One way was to use the cloud, with many of the cloud systems offering easy access sharing capabilities.
 Companies have also developed their own servers with restricted access for employees.
 However, a few niches remained uncovered.
 A new generation of micro-servers has emerged for family use and for small companies that cannot afford to manage high-capacity servers, but also do not want to alienate documents by placing them in the cloud.
-IN DEM – Network Attached Storage is a true generation of devices that target this audience.
+NAS – Network Attached Storage is a true generation of devices that target this audience.

 Their operation in private networks makes document sharing much more secure, thus having a physical component, not just a logical one, by limiting physical access to the network.
 In the order of security protection, such networks can be attacked directly only from inside or in the immediate vicinity, the amplification area of a wireless signal being of the order of tens of meters.